FrogMerk/COSNotes/Strixhaven/5. Handouts/World setting handout.md

 Students at Strixhaven spend their first year in a course of general studies, which lays the foundation for the more specialised work to follow.
 During this year, they wear a uniform of black, white, and gray.
 They're encouraged to study broadly so that they become acquainted with a wide range of disciplines.

-First-year students live in dormitories located on the [[central campus]] and often form close friendships there that last throughout their educational careers, even when members of tight-knit groups of friends join different colleges in their second year.
-A few students continue to live on [[central campus]] after choosing a college, particularly if they pursue extensive studies in multiple colleges or work as resident advisers to first-year students.
+First-year students live in dormitories located on the [[Central Campus]] and often form close friendships there that last throughout their educational careers, even when members of tight-knit groups of friends join different colleges in their second year.
+A few students continue to live on [[Central Campus]] after choosing a college, particularly if they pursue extensive studies in multiple colleges or work as resident advisers to first-year students.
 But most students move to dormitories located on their chosen college's campus in their second year.

 ### Choosing a College